 Make sure that you understand the context of the song before you sing it.
 This isn’t an ordinary love song.

 In fact, Wuthering Heights is a perfect song to sing for practise when you’re training yourself to separate the English that you sing from the English that you speak.
-They’re not the same language.
+They’re cousins, but they’re not the same.

 © Sing Better English, 2014